 The challenge for AHBS will be to continue to develop all aspects of the school whilst managing significant growth in students and staff.
-We will be very interested to see the 2020-21 ADEK inspection report in this context.
-However, based on what we know so far, we fully expect Aspen Heights to continue to deliver a high standard of education to its very broad base of families.
+Based on what we know so far, we fully expect Aspen Heights to continue to deliver a high standard of education to its very broad base of families.

 What About Fees?

 School fees for Aspen Heights British School can be paid in full or in three instalments.
-Fees start at AED 35,000 for FS1 through Year 1 and rise to AED 45,000 for Years 2 through to Year 7 and AED 50,000 for Years 8, 9 and 10 respectively.
+Fees start at AED 35,000 for FS1 through Year 1 and rise to AED 45,000 for Years 2 through to Year 7 and AED 50,000 for Years 8 to 11.